African-American women in the legal profession: Scholarship

 Taneisha N. Means examines discrimination against Black women judges in her article "Her Honor: Black Women Judges' Experiences with Disrespect and Recusal Requests in the American Judiciary" in Journal of Women, Politics & Policy.
 Despite higher law school attendance rates for Black women than Black men, Black women remain less represented in the courts.
 Means argues that when evaluating candidates for judicial appointments, the American Bar Association (ABA) is far more likely to give white people and men higher ratings, indicating that they are more qualified (even if that it is not actually true).
 This affects Black women's ability to be appointed as judges.
 Even when they make it to the bench, they face discrimination in the form of “having their legitimacy, authority, and competence questioned.”
 In line with the story of Constance Baker Motley, many Black women are asked to recuse themselves from cases under claims that their identity as Black women will reduce their ability to be impartial.

 Scholars claim that despite major advancements, Black women remain heavily sidelined in legal professions.
 In a journal article about the concept of intersectionality, Anna Carastathis claims that even the concept of intersectionality itself has been incorporated under the umbrella of women's studies, and attention to its origins in Black feminist thought are often overlooked.

+Racialized Gender Stereotypes

+The racialized gender stereotypes have proven to be an additional barrier for African American women who are pursuing careers in law.
+As these stereotypes are usually imposed on them without consent, they affect how others perceive the behaviors, competence, and authority of Black women lawyers.
+Scholarly research has demonstrated that the stereotypes attributed to Black women can result in closer examination of the work performance and communication style and create preconceived notions regarding their role in an organization.